rhiot/gitbook/tooling/cmd.md

 **Available since Rhiot 0.1.4.**

 Using URL as a file source is accepted as well.
-For example to read file from HTTP and send it to a remot device:
+For example to read file from HTTP and send it to a remote device:

     device-send http://example.com/file /etc/remotefile